Loučim

 Loučim (Lautschim) is a municipality and village in Domažlice District in the Plzeň Region of the Czech Republic.
 It has about 100 inhabitants.

 Geography

 Loučim is located about 15 km southeast of Domažlice and 45 km southwest of Plzeň.
 It lies mostly in the Švihov Highlands.
 The southern part of the municipal territory extends in to the Cham-Furth Depression.
 The highest point is the hill Černá skála at 731 m above sea level.

 History

 The first written mention of Loučim is from 1357.
 Throughout its history, the village was owned by various lower noble families.

 Transport

-The I/22 road (the section from Klatovy to Domažlice) passes through the municipality.
+The I/22 road (the section from Klatovy to Domažlice) runs through the municipality.